TjorbenH/Sudoku_Solver/README.md

 # Sudoku_Solver
+Hi people
-one of my first "bigger" projects
+This is one of my first "bigger" projects.
+It uses a backtracking ALgorithem to solve a sudoku (two-dimentional list) Hope you like it.